 Waking up with a stiff back or a sore knee can make even simple tasks feel like a project.
 Red light therapy for pain relief and tissue regeneration offers a different approach for people who are tired of living around their pain.
 Instead of relying only on pills or injections, this therapy uses gentle wavelengths of light, including near-infrared light for muscle soreness, to support your body's own repair systems.

 Light-based therapies have become a growing area of interest because they help the body repair and regenerate using its own biology.
 Instead of forcing change with medication, they stimulate the processes that naturally reduce inflammation and rebuild tissue.
-Understanding how red light therapy and near-infrared wavelengths work gives you a clearer picture of why they can be effective.
+A clinical review of low-level laser and LED treatment found it offers a non-invasive, drug-free option for both acute and chronic pain, according to research indexed by the National Institutes of Health.

 What Is Red Light Therapy and Near-Infrared Light?